G-Schumacher44/ecom_sales_data_generator/CONFIG_GUIDE.md

 ### Returns & Refunds

+`return_rate`: The global probability that any given order will have at least one return event.
+This serves as a fallback if no channel-specific rate is defined.

 `return_rate_by_signup_channel`: Sets the baseline probability of a return based on the customer's acquisition channel.
 This allows you to model higher return rates for impulse-buy channels like "Social Media".

 `refund_behavior_by_reason`: This mapping makes refund amounts more realistic.
 Based on the `reason` for a return (e.g., "Defective" vs. "Changed mind"), you can control the probability of a full refund (`full_return_prob`) vs. a partial refund of a line item (`partial_quantity_prob`).

 `return_timing_distribution`: Creates a realistic long tail for returns.
 You can specify what percentage of returns occur within 30, 90, or 365 days.

+`multi_return_probability`: The probability that an order that already has one return will have a second, separate return event, simulating more complex customer service scenarios.

 ### Order & Channel Behavior

 `order_channel_distribution`: A weighted distribution for the channel of any given order.

+`signup_channel_distribution`: A weighted distribution that controls how new customers are acquired (e.g., 55% from "Website", 15% from "Social Media").
+This is foundational for modeling acquisition funnels.

+`loyalty_distribution_by_channel`: Defines the probability of a new customer being assigned to an initial loyalty tier (`Bronze`, `Silver`, etc.) based on their `signup_channel`.
+This allows you to model scenarios where certain channels attract higher-value customers from the start.

 `category_preference_by_signup_channel`: Skews the product categories a customer is likely to purchase from based on their `signup_channel`.
 For example, you can make "Social Media" customers more likely to buy "electronics" and "toys".